readthedocs/readthedocs.org/docs/user/faq.rst

    fatal: Could not read from remote repository.

-**Resolution:** You have specified a Repository URL that points to a repository, user account or organization that you do not have credentials for.
-Verify the repository URL in :guilabel:`Admin > Advanced Settings` and that the connected account has the right permissions.
+**Resolution:** The git repository URL points to a repository, user account or organization that Read the Docs does not have credentials for.
+Verify:

+1. That the repository URL in :guilabel:`Admin > Advanced Settings` is correct
+2. That the connected account has the right permissions.
+Check that the Git repository is configured with a deployment key matching the SSH deploy key specified in :guilabel:`Admin > SSH Keys`.

+ERROR: Repository not found.
+""""""""""""""""""""""""""""

 .. code-block:: text